 to assist you in comparing product prices.
 Compare the "options" included with the product.
 Some retailers will low-ball the advertised price on a stripped down product, and then you will be charged extra for the necessary parts that will make the product perform as expected.
 A good example of this is often seen with super low-priced computer printers that come without the cable (cord) or printer ink.

-Internet shoppers can beat the early birds by shopping online in the pre-dawn hours of Black Friday.
+Internet shoppers can shop online in the pre-dawn hours of Black Friday.
 Many retailers will be posting their Black Friday specials, which can be ordered online and picked-up at your local store.
-Special "Web only" deals will also be available starting as early as Thanksgiving eve.
-Many of the the aggressive outlet malls and factory stores will be opening Thursday at midnight, with early bird promotions in hopes of capturing your dollars before the competition has opened.
+Special "Web only" deals will also be available starting as early as Thanksgiving day.

 Many stores offer a "lowest-price" guarantee; however you may be required to produce a copy of the exact product being advertised for less.
 Most local retailers will not meet Internet prices even when the product is advertised on the same company's website, but it cannot hurt to try.
 Print the Web page that details the product and shows the advertised price.
 It may give you additional bargaining power and push the sales person into waiving other charges such as assembly fees.